ETCollar/ET-Collar/README.md

 # Data Display

-If you run the above script you should be able to get readings on screen......
+If you run the above script you should be able to get readings on the screen......

 # Android App display